 How do you see the economic downturn affecting the publishing firm?
 Do you think the creative field has suffered?

 Yes, the publishing landscape is becoming increasingly more difficult.
 When we were establishing ourselves the business idea wasn’t the main focus.
 It was an idealistic project.
-This is why the support from departure was all the more helpful.
+This is why the support from the Vienna Business Agency was all the more helpful.
 We are able to obtain a lot of advice – which was also very necessary in order to construct our entire administrative arm.
 Two years ago we sat in 36 square meters, now we have moved to a bigger place – I think that’s a positive development.